genmeblog/genmeblog/README.md

 Hi, Tomasz here, I'm passionate Clojure engineer which specializes mostly in scientific usage of the language.
 Member of the [Scicloj](https://scicloj.github.io/) community.
 I do this mostly as a side activity and hobby.
 My primary professional role involves managing a software house company as CTO/CIO.
 In the past I used to be a software developer, system analyst, project and program manager.
+I'm also involved in artistic (see below) and educational activities.

 Currently seeking for an opportunity to switch from managemnt to purely Clojure development.